bcwalraven/st_lucia_roof_imagery/README.md

 **Results and Analysis**
 ---

 When evaluating the model we want to ensure that both non-roof images and poor roofs are being correctly identified.
 To evaluate this, the two most important metrics to focus on are non-roof recall and poor-quality roof recall.
 They describe the percent of each category that the model correctly identified.
 Respectively, our model scored 38% on non-roof recall and 73% of poor-roof recall.
-Given the small number training images, we feel this is a viable proof of concept.
-A confusion matrix of our results is included below:
+Neither of these values is likely high enough to merit practical use of this model, however, given the small number training images, we feel this is a viable proof of concept.
+In addition to more data, a two model system could be built so that non-roof images are filtered out separaetly, allowing both models to specialize.
+In this case the roof quality classification would be done with a binary classification, which we also demonstrate in this repo.
+A normalized confusion matrix of our current results is included below:

 <img src="./images/confusion_matrix.png">